 I love how a child is given a choice of colors and is able to go over previous attempts – not only showing progression and control but making it fun.
 The lower case “r” is just pure joy… the instructions are to have “Joey” jump down on the trampoline, bounce back up, and then go find Mom.

-The little icon in the upper corner gives you extra practice on any letter.
-You can choose either to use the visually cued paper of sky, grass and dirt, or the more traditional white lined paper.
+The little icon in the upper corner gives you extra practice in any letter.
+You can choose either to use the visually cued paper of sky, grass, and dirt or the more traditional white lined paper.
 I just love the visually enhanced paper, as it really gives beginning writers a reference point for their marks.
 So many beginning writers struggle with lower case letter placement, and “dig on down to the dirt” for that lower case “g” is sure to get some giggles and increased compliance.

 - Extensively refined approach to handwriting that can be used as a stand-alone curriculum or in conjunction with another

-- Multisensory/Kinesthetic approach to insure success and carryover
+- Multisensory/Kinesthetic approach to ensure success and carryover

 - Can be used with multiple children

 - Promotes Independence and competency